KostasEreksonas/tp-link-tl-wr841n-security-analysis/README.md

 Further I plan to do the following:

+1. Use `Wireshark` to intercept and analyze network traffic.
-1. Try to exploit found vulnerabilities and see what damage I could do.
+2. Try to exploit found vulnerabilities and see what damage I could do.
-2. Install `OpenWRT` as a firmware of the router.
+3. Install `OpenWRT` as a firmware of the router.